yezeahew/hearts-ai-player/README.md

 ## Assignment Specs

-The game of Hearts[^1] is a trick-taking game where the goal to score as *few points* as possible.
+The game of Hearts is a trick-taking game where the goal to score as *few points* as possible.
 All cards in the Hearts are worth one point, and the Queen of Spade is worth 13.
 Your task will be to implement a simple AI to beat other players (students and staff) at this game.